qwc-services/sogis-mysoch-auth/README.md

 1. Check whether the `iss` claim of the token matches one of the configured `allowed_iss`
 2. Extract the userid from the claims (first non-empty claim of the configured `userid_claims`)
-3. Validate whether the userid exists using the configured `userid_verify_sql` query.
+3. Validate whether the userid exists using the configured `userid_verify_sql` query, or check whether the userid shall be autoregistered using `autoregistration_allowed_query` and `autoregistration_query`.
 4. Issue a JWT for QWC

 Configuration